List of Oz characters (post-Baum): Crunch

 Crunch is a gigantic stone man who appears in Thompson's The Cowardly Lion of Oz (1923).
 He was created by the wizard Wam during the early history of the Land of Oz.
-As Wam didn't have a purpose for Crunch, he wandered all over the Land of Oz.
+When Crunch came to life, he didn't know what to make of it, and stood still, watching the landscape and passersby, for over 1000 years.

 Many years later, Crunch met Notta Bit More and the Cowardly Lion when they fell from the Skyle.
-He did join their party until got impatient with the customs of non-magical beings.
-Crunch took the Cowardly Lion to Mustafa in Mudge so that Mustafa can add the Cowardly Lion to his collection of lions.
-Then Crunch turned the Cowardly Lion and Mustafa's collection of lions to stone.
+He did join their party until he got impatient with the customs of non-magical beings.
+Crunch took the Cowardly Lion to Mustafa in Mudge so that Mustafa could add the Cowardly Lion to his collection of lions.
+Then Crunch recited a spell which turned the Cowardly Lion and Mustafa's collection of lions to stone.
 Glinda and the Wizard of Oz used their magic to freeze Crunch.
 Ozma states that Crunch's frozen body will remain in Mudge as her way to punish Mustafa.

 Davy Jones

 Davy Jones is a wooden whale who appears in Neill's Lucky Bucky in Oz (1942).

 Davy Jones originally served as a ship for some pirates until he abandoned them on an island they attacked.
 He met Bucky Jones who stated that he is not a pirate and they traveled the ocean.
 They came across various obstacles when making their way to the Land of Oz.
 The Wizard of Oz later offered Davy Jones a job where he now resides in Lake Quad which is two miles south of the Emerald City.

 Davy is popular among fans as one of Neill's more innovative and memorable creations, with his origin (unaddressed by Neill) being a popular matter for speculative guesswork.
 Due to copyright protection, Davy will not become available for other authors to use without special permission, until his novel enters the public domain on 1 January 2038.